 Try to talk to another tenant about what the building and landlord are like.

 The landlord's insurance probably does not protect you from damage or loss of furniture or other property.
-Consider buying tenant's insurance if you want this protection.
+Consider buying renter’s insurance if you want this protection.

 Be careful about putting money down to "hold the apartment."
 If you decide later not to rent it, the landlord can refuse to return your money.

 Get something to keep your records in.
+Make digital copies as well.
 Keep in your file: